UsoDelduca/advent-of-code-15/README.md

 The main issue was to figure out how to read the input
 The logic wasn't that hard to figure out

-## Day #2
+## Day #2 (part 1)
 Again, the issues was to use the input data
 It took me a little while to find a solution by reading a few forums
+The logic was a bit simple, although I was multiplying by 2 at the wrong time
+After a few attempts and some console.logs I managed to get the rigth answer

+## Day #2 (part 2)